Hydrodynamics in the Carrollian regime: Viscous effects in the Carrollian regime

 With the above results in hand, we can now elucidate the structure of the viscous hydrodynamic equations with first order derivative corrections in the Carrollian regime.
 The equations are of course given by eq.~\eqref{Hydro1}, but now with the energy-momentum tensor being $T_{(0)}\mbox{}^{\!\m}_{~\n} + T_{(1)}\mbox{}^{\!\m}_{~\n}$.
 The equations admit a $c\to 0$ expansion akin to the one for the perfect fluid case, eq.~\eqref{Hydro2}.
 Once again, the $\mc{O}(c^{-2})$ equations, i.e.~$[\nabla_\m (T_{(0)}\mbox{}^{\!\m}_{~\n} + T_{(1)}\mbox{}^{\!\m}_{~\n})]^{\{-2\}} = 0$ are trivially satisfied.
 The LO equations thus follow from $[\nabla_\m (T_{(0)}\mbox{}^{\!\m}_{~\n} + T_{(1)}\mbox{}^{\!\m}_{~\n})]^{\{0\}} = 0$, and for $\n = {\rm t}, i$ are respectively given by

 The LO equations above govern the dynamics of a viscous Carroll fluid, and were the focus of investigation in \cite{Bagchi:2023ysc, Bagchi:2023rwd}, where an equivalence was established between them and the equations for viscous Bjorken and Gubser flow models of heavy-ion collisions for appropriate choices of the geometric data $(\O, b_i, a_{ij})$ on the Carroll manifold.
+Just like their ideal fluid analogs eq.~\eqref{LOPF}, the hydrodynamic equations \eqref{LOVF} respect Carroll boost invariance in the tangent space, as the case should be - see \ref{CBI-FE} for a discussion.

 The viscous NLO equations which take us away from the strict Carroll limit captured by eqs.~\eqref{LOVF} into the Carrollian regime are given by $[\nabla_\m (T_{(0)}\mbox{}^{\!\m}_{~\n} + T_{(1)}\mbox{}^{\!\m}_{~\n})]^{\{2\}} = 0$.
 On substituting the appropriate terms, they take the form